3dbeb41841bfbfcc24d55143816cf7f1/node-express-intro-lesson/README.md

 ## Restful Routing - Intro (10 mins)

-As we've already seen with Sinatra, we will use the RESTful standard to build our web apps.
+We will use the RESTful standard to build our web apps.
 At the moment, we've just covered how to handle GET requests, but we can create callbacks for all types of requests.
 For example, if we want to create a restful controller for the resource posts, we can add this into our `config/routes.js` file:

 ```javascript
 router.get('/posts', function(req, res) {